 In my Diablo 4 beta journey I have yet to encounter The Butcher – perhaps I’m not fresh enough meat considering I’m playing the slightly emaciated Necromancer.
 With every hallowed hall I traverse and bloodstained cathedral I examine, I find myself taking a sharp inhale of breath wondering if this is the moment.
 That spine-tingling sensation is exactly what I felt in Diablo 2, and it’s very much a welcome feeling.

 If you too want to be set upon by a very angry demon, there’s plenty of them to go around in Diablo 4.
-We have a rundown of all the best builds for each of the five Diablo 4 classes to help you out, as well as the location of Diablo 4 world boss Ashava – the biggest, scariest demon you’ll meet in this test phase.
+We have a rundown of all the best builds for each of the five Diablo 4 classes to help you out, as well as the location of all of the Diablo 4 Altars of Lilith to help you raise your stats.